iceonsun/rsock/README.md

 -l , local listened udp address, aka target address of kcptun client(the address specified by -t).

-**NOTE**: For Mac, **RIGHT** parameters must be specified or program will crash.
-This is due to an unsolved [bug](https://stackoverflow.com/questions/49132598/statically-linking-c-on-mac-cannot-catch-exception).

 ### Exit

 `ps axu|grep rsock`